PyromancerBoom/ai-hack-nudge/README.md

 ## Example <a name="example"></a>

-On entering the website, the user will be greeted with a home page that will prompt them to enter a topic or a topic paragraph.
+On entering the website, the user will be greeted with a home page that will prompt them to enter a topic or some text
 ![Example](/documentationImages/home.jpg)

-After entering the topic, the user will be greeted with 5 questions that will test their understanding on the topic.
+After entering the topic, the user will be get 5 questions that will test their understanding of the topic and they can answer them.
-After answering the questions, the user will be provided with feedback on their understanding of the topic.
 ![Example](/documentationImages/p1.jpg)

+The AI will then give them feedback on their understanding of the topic.
 ![Example](/documentationImages/p1-complete.jpg)

 They can mark it as complete and move on to the next question.